Network Traffic Analysis with Process Mining: The UPSIDE Case Study: State-Of-The-Art

 The public availability of gaming traffic datasets is scarce, especially those focused on large-scale competitive events \cite{upsideAina2025}.
 While there are datasets on general network traffic analysis, these are more inclined to explore other aspects of networking, lacking the particular focus on the gaming aspects.
 An example of such datasets is presented in reference \cite{labayenNetworkTrafficCode2020}, which only focuses on providing a collection of network traffic for classification purposes, but it does not consider at all any kind of gaming aspect that may exist on the network.
 The same applies to the dataset found in reference \cite{bastianACIIoTNetwork2023}, which presents a particular dataset more inclined to show network utilization from IoT devices that have been placed and monitored in a controlled environment and later their traffic has been collected for machine learning model training purposes.

-Nonetheless, as previously stated, some gaming network traffic datasets already exist.
-For example, Hassancin et al. \cite{gamingstreaming5g} collected gaming data aimed at studying the challenges of high throughput and low latency in 5G systems.
-However, this dataset does not consider scenarios involving a high concentration of clients on the same network, conditions that are typical during e-sports competitions.
 While there are a few datasets that focus specifically on gaming, they tend to examine individual gaming sessions or isolate particular game genres or titles.
 As a result, they fail to capture the dense, simultaneous traffic patterns characteristic of full-scale gaming events.
 This gap is significant, as the complexity of such environments is essential for accurate modelling —- something that synthetic data or isolated gameplay traffic cannot fully replicate, even with the aid of advanced machine learning techniques.